rparak/Unity3D_Robotics_UR/README.md

 - Read Data (Cartesian / Joint Position diagnostics)
 - Write Data (Speed control of the robot (X,Y,Z and EA{RX, RY, RZ}) using the joystick)

-The application can be installed on a mobile phone, tablet or computer, but to communicate with the robot it is necessary to be in the same network
+The application can be installed on a mobile phone, tablet or computer, but for communication with the robot it is necessary to be in the same network

 The project was realized at Institute of Automation and Computer Science, Brno University of Technology, Faculty of Mechanical Engineering (NETME Centre - Cybernetics and Robotics Division).